luke-tsx/lithia/CONTRIBUTING.md

 **Thank you for contributing to Lithia!** 🚀

 Every contribution, no matter how small, helps make Lithia better for everyone.
+We appreciate your time and effort in making this project great.

+**Remember:** All PRs go to `canary`, not `main`!